12 Tips & Tricks to Having the Best Summer Vacation at Disney World

 6 – Take Advantage of Early Morning & Late Night Hours

 Arriving at park opening is an absolute must, in our opinion, over the summer.
-You get the fresh start of the day, crowds are less than they will be later, and the sun is just waking!
+This is especially true if you are a Disney resort guest since you get to enter the park thirty minutes earlier than non-resort guests.
+You get a fresh start to the day, crowds are less than they will be later, and the sun is just waking!
 The same goes for late-night hours.
-We suggest the early arrival, a midday break if possible at the resort, then a late-night, which is especially great once the sun goes down.
+We suggest an early arrival, a midday break if possible at the resort, then a late night, which is especially great once the sun goes down.

 7 – Schedule Resort Time